INCOTERMS – INTERNATIONAL COMMERCIAL TERMS

 When a particular shipment is put on Hold by the customs for examination purposes, it can take longer for the shipment to be released and in all likelihood, there will be additional costs to be incurred by the shipper or the consignee.
 Call TEU Global and we will explain what it means for your shipment and what possible delays and additional costs you might be looking at.

-Customs and Border Patrol (CBP) has its own algorithm that enables the organization to determine which specific shipments need to be examined.
+Customs and Border Protection (CBP) has its own algorithm that enables the organization to determine which specific shipments need to be examined.
 For a good reason, this algorithm is not exactly known to anybody except CBP because if it were, it would become easier to avoid customs examination and penalties for illegal or misdeclared shipments.
 That said, smart Custom Brokers like TEU Global know how shippers and consignees can minimize chances of custom’s selecting perfectly legal and accurately valued shipments for thorough examination.
 Call TEU Global and we will assist you in this respect.

 There are basically two types or categories of exams, namely; CET Exam and MET Exam.
-CET Exam is done by the Contraband Examination Team (CET) of the US Customs and Border Patrol (CBP).
+CET Exam is done by the Contraband Examination Team (CET) of the US Customs and Border Protection (CBP).
 MET Exam is about merchandise compliance that is carried out by CBP’s Manifest Examination Team.
 Apart from CET and MET Exams, there are Air Cargo Exams too; International arrival airports in the US have CBP teams who carry out safety and compliance inspections.
 Please call TEU Global and we will address your specific query.

 There are three levels of examinations by CBP, namely Non-Intrusive Inspection, Tail Gate Exam and Intensive Exam.
 Non-intrusive Inspection takes 2 to 3 days, Tail Gate exam takes 4 to 5 days, and the Intensive Exam can take up to a month with several thousand dollars in fees.
 Call TEU Global and we will be glad to explain the process to you.